josephtownshend/Elixir_101/4_Parse_Request_Line.md

 # Parse Request Line

 in iex we can use tab to auto complete functions - it will show you all the available functions for that.
 You can also add in `h String.` for example to get some extra help.
+You could also try it with `h Map.` to get some help with the map function.

 = in Elixir is not an assignment rather a matcher